 These sealers penetrate the grout and coat the minerals below the surface

 Coatings are classified in two groups

-Penetrating Sealers are classified in two groups
+Penetrating Sealers are classified into two groups

 Depending on traffic patterns in your home, and general condition, when you keep up with grout maintenance, it can help your tiling and flooring sparkle for many years.